polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 roughly 100 HTTP endpoints for you, providing you with all CRUD operations towards all tables in your database - However, Magic can also generate an API wrapping your existing databases.
 If you want to use your existing databases as input, you'll have to provide Magic with a connection strings that allows it to connect to your database.
-You can do this through the _"Databases"_ component.
+You can do this through the [databases](/dashboard/databases/) component.

 ## How to use the endpoint generator